rust-openvr/openvr-testing-driver/test_cases/01_basic_tracking/desc.md

 ## Hardware
 - 1 tracking reference
-- 1 tracked controller with random values
+- 1 tracked controller

 ## Test requirements

 Driver level:
-- None
+0 - Should have been asked for a device pose at least twice (for tracking reference and for controller) 1 - Should have been asked for a list of devices

 Application level:
 - Given hardware should be detected